 - A broken thermostat

-Electric kettles are great for making coffee or tea, but can be a source of frustration when they malfunction, for example, when they keep turning on without explanation or when the electric kettle auto-shut-off is not working as it should.
+Electric kettles are great for making coffee or that perfect cup of tea, but can be a source of frustration when they malfunction, for example, when they keep turning on without explanation or when the electric kettle auto-shut-off is not working as it should.

 Here you will find a variety of potential fixes for a kettle that won’t stop turning on.
 You will also find many recommendations on how to properly maintain your kettle and a recommendation on which device can help you with your troubleshooting efforts.

-How to fix a kettle that keeps on turning on or not at all
+fix a kettle that keeps on turning on or not

 There are several possible reasons that your kettle keeps turning on or not at all.
 Below is a troubleshooting guide to help solve the frustration.